Are you a foodie or fascinated by K-culture? If so, you may have heard of delicious Korean foods like Kimchi, BBQ, Japchae, and Ramen.

 What happens when you perfectly braise succulent baby potatoes in an umami soy-based sauce?
 You get gamja jorim, a simple yet addictive side dish.

-The name of this irresistible dish comes from its method of preparation.
+The name of this dish comes from its preparation method.
 Baby potatoes are braised in the soy-based sauce until reduced and sticky.
 This cooking technique keeps the potatoes crispy on the outside and chewy on the inside.
 It is inexpensive to make and is incredibly filling.

-This side dish is distinct in that it is neither pickled nor spicy, unlike other typical Korean foods.
+This side dish is distinct in that it is neither pickled nor spicy, unlike many other Korean dishes.
 This tempting dish will undoubtedly leave you wanting more.

 7. Bingsu (빙수)